Martin Buber: Ich-Es

 The Ich-Es ("I‑It") relationship is nearly the opposite of Ich‑Du.
 Whereas in Ich‑Du the two beings encounter one another, in an Ich‑Es relationship the beings do not actually meet.
 Instead, the "I" confronts and qualifies an idea, or conceptualization, of the being in its presence and treats that being as an object.
 All such objects are considered merely mental representations, created and sustained by the individual mind.
 This is based partly on Kant's theory of phenomenon, in that these objects reside in the cognitive agent's mind, existing only as thoughts.
 Therefore, the Ich‑Es relationship is in fact a relationship with oneself; it is not a dialogue, but a monologue.

 In the Ich-Es relationship, an individual treats other things, people, etc., as objects to be used and experienced.
 Essentially, this form of objectivity relates to the world in terms of the self – how an object can serve the individual's interest.

 Buber argued that human life consists of an oscillation between Ich‑Du and Ich‑Es, and that in fact Ich‑Du experiences are rather few and far between.
 In diagnosing the various perceived ills of modernity (e. g., isolation, dehumanization, etc.), Buber believed that the expansion of a purely analytic, material view of existence was at heart an advocation of Ich‑Es relations - even between human beings.
 Buber argued that this paradigm devalued not only existents, but the meaning of all existence.

+Students and colleagues

+Buber was a sort of mentor figure in the lives of Gershom Scholem and Walter Benjamin, the 'Kabbalist of the Holy City' and the 'Marxist Rabbi' of Berlin during the era leading up to, overlapping with proceeding after the Holocaust (Benjamin died during his escape from Europe, but Buber retained contact with Scholem after the war).

+While his relationship with these two was sometimes unilaterally contentious (with the students occasionally attacking or critiquing their patron somewhat viciously) Buber acted as an impresario, publisher and by various means as one of the great sponsors of their careers and growing reputations.
+Scholem was to be amongst the friends and interested parties who helped attend to and orchestrate Buber's eventual emigration to Palestine from the very beginning stages of that discussion during the rise of Hitler.
+They corresponded also in regards to their work with Brit Shalom, an early think-tank that was tasked with figuring out the dynamics of two-state solution to be brokered between Israel and Palestine more than twenty years before Israel became a nation state—and also about a great many issues regarding their shared interest in ancient, sacred and often mystical Jewish literature whilst keeping tabs likewise on mutual acquaintances and important publications in their fields of interest.
+Scholem dedicated his bibliography of the Zohar to Buber.